 Provide avenues for students to develop social connections

-Make time for teachers to connect and collaborate
+Make time for teachers to connect and collaborate during academic year

 Use tech tools that work for you, drop the rest (temporarily)

 The two main tools that will help to facilitate online learning or blended learning are a Learning Management System (LMS) and a virtual meeting space like Zoom, Microsoft Teams, or Google Meet.
-Using an LMS like Google Classroom helps to organize all of the course content and assignments, especially for asynchronous work.
-Then you can use a virtual meeting software to conduct synchronous learning.
+Using an LMS like Google Classroom helps organize all course content and assignments, especially for asynchronous work.
+Then you can use virtual meeting software to conduct synchronous learning.

-Invest in high-quality professional development
+Invest in high-quality professional development during the academic year

 Once things settle, bring back extracurricular activities

-It may take a few weeks or even months to build habits, set routines, and get grounded with the new school year, but don’t worry, it will eventually happen.
-After teachers, students, and staff are comfortable with the new approach, then consider ways to bring back enrichment programs, after school programs and other extracurricular activities.
-These are sometimes the activities that students most look forward to, especially those that allow for creativity and agency.
+It may take a few weeks or even months to build habits and routines, but it will eventually happen.
+After everyone is comfortable with the new approach, consider bringing back enrichment programs, after-school programs, and other extracurricular activities.
+These are sometimes the activities that students look forward to, especially those that allow for creativity and agency.

-Remember that we are all in this together so don’t be afraid to reach out as you embark on the new academic year.
+Remember that we are all in this together, so don’t be afraid to reach out as you embark on the new academic year.
 We look forward to hearing from you all about how your first few weeks of school went.